pydio/pydio-doc-admin-guide/2_getting_started/2_9_ent_audit_log.md

 > a progress bar will appear so that you can keep track of the progression.

-Once the logs are generated you will be able to filter them and get the information that you want, you can filter them:
+Once the logs are generated you will be able to filter them and get the information that you want, you can filter them by:

 [:image-popup:2_getting_started/audit_log/audit_log_interface.png]

+> You can refer to the numbers on the screenshot for each section below.

 1. Type of data: Files or Folders only

 2. Path Prefix: is the path to the resource; the path prefix can contain a wildcard at the end, the path must be of this form:
    * for a simple case inside a public workspace `<datasource>/<resource>`
-   * for a the personal files case or such `<datasource>/<username>/<resource>`
+   * for a the personal files cases `<datasource>/<username>/<resource>`
    * you can use a wildcard at the end as said for instance `<datasource>/*` or `<datasource>/<folder>/*` and so on.

-> the following screenshots will illustrate the path filter for you.
+> the following screenshots are of examples that will illustrate the path filter for you.

 [:image-popup:2_getting_started/audit_log/filtering_example1.png]